JSOClarke/FutureSteps/README.md

 ## Overview

-ChronosProjections is a sophisticated financial planning application that helps users visualize their financial future through detailed projections, milestone tracking, and retirement simulations.
+FutureSteps is a sophisticated financial planning application that helps users visualize their financial future through detailed projections, milestone tracking, and retirement simulations.
 Built with modern web technologies, it provides an intuitive interface for managing income, expenses, assets, and liabilities while projecting net worth trajectories over time.

 ## Key Features